Tuesday, March 10, 2026

 Supposed to be seals on the rocks but not today

 We had barely pulled past the end of the sound when the boat made a wide turn and we headed back into the sound and toward the dock.
-We were only 45 minutes into the trip.
+We were only 45 minutes into the trip and it felt like we'd seen almost nothing.

 We came to another large waterfall and the narrator said it was fed by glacial water.
 He also said that being sprayed by the falls would make you feel 10 years younger.
-So the boat slowly nudged in, closer and closer until there was a pretty constant mist of water cascading over us.
-There was a good crowd of people for a few minutes but we didn't stay in there long and they all went back out.
+He also said it didn't work if you were from Australia or Auckland.
+The captain boat slowly nudged the ship in toward the canyon wall, closer and closer until there was a pretty constant mist of water cascading over us in the bow.
+I didn't get drenched but I was sure moist, and it was COLD.
+We had a constant stream of people trying to get to the front for a few minutes but the ship didn't stay in there long.
+Once we backed out almost all of the people left again.

 Stirling Falls - rejuvenates you if you get splashed